My wife is a racist; she loves the white-meat from a hen but never a morsel of a Zulu cockerel.

-Most of us have fond memories of our courtship, though after nearly half a century the edges have begun to blur; never did I dream that my wife would turn out to be a racist.
+Most couples have fond memories of their courtship, though after more than half a century the edges have begun to blur; never did I dream that my wife would turn out to be a racist.

 Some memories have abided though.
-Like we pinkies had to pay labola too but it came not in cattle but the sweat off your brow.
-I found myself being inveigled into helping my future father-in-law build their retirement house in the foothills of the Drakensberg during our university holidays.
+Like we "pinkies" had to pay lobola too but it came not in cattle but the sweat off one's brow.
+I found myself being inveigled into helping my future father in-law build their retirement house in the foothills of the Drakensberg during our university holidays.

 Right now it is a small mammal that I have never seen, but it burrows like a rat and has a predilection for tiny chicks.
-It has moved in permanently, with the whole family I suspect, making their warren right under the water tank that has started to lean alarmingly like Pisa.
-It burrows right under the fencing, coming up many metres away with a hole about 5cm in diameter.
-It does not take adult birds and we are not sure whether the Little Monster, as it is known, is stealing eggs, or it is some other creature; perhaps the grandchildren.
-We have had invasions by mongooses and genets and other unknown creatures of the night.
+It has moved in permanently, with the whole family I suspect, making their warren right under the water-tank that has started to lean alarmingly like Pisa.

 Here are the back issues.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.